 About Me

-My research is on digital safety and security in social computing systems.
-I use human-centered methods to understand the harms that users face when interacting with these systems, how they protect themselves, and how to design interventions to support users’ protective strategies.
 At Stanford I work with Zakir Durumeric in the Empirical Security Research Group.
 I also work closely with Elissa Redmiles (Georgetown University).

 I completed my PhD in Computational Media at the University of California, Santa Cruz, where I was advised by David Lee.
 During my PhD I also worked closely with Elissa Redmiles as a visiting student at the Max Planck Institute for Software Systems.
 Prior to my PhD, I received a B.S degree in Joint Computer Science and Mathematics from Harvey Mudd College where I was supported by a 4 year President’s Scholarship.
 My time at Harvey Mudd contributed greatly to my passion for scholarship and learning.